yjose/elazizi.com/blog/2019-07-28/index.md

 banner: "./banner.png"
 ---

-Nowadays, for sure you have heard of Serverless and how this new hype can help you build application fast and almost for free for small apps which the case for most side project you are trying to build.
+Nowadays, for sure you have heard of Serverless and how this new hype can help you build applications fast and almost for free for small ones, which the case for most side projects you are trying to build.

-In this article I will share with you a step-by-step from search to launch guide to how you can build complex logic apps using Serverless services and your brain.
+In this article I will share with you a step-by-step from search to launch on how you can build complex logic apps using Serverless services and your brain.

 This post is a great use case for people who have a good side project ideas and perhaps don't have enough skills on backend, environment configuration or enough time and budget to start working on it.